 The owner will initially purchase a share of the equity between 60 and 80% of the overall value of the property.
-The value of this share is usually capped and should be as close to 3.5 median income for the area as possible.
+The value of this share is usually capped and should be as close to 3.5\ median income for the area as possible.
 The overall value of the property is therefore higher.
-For example: an eligible buyer purchases 75% of the equity of the property at £75.000 (this could be in an area where the average income is
+The illustration above explains how this would work.